evanwill/_drafts/_notes/wget-archives.md

 date: 2017-06-07
 ---

-> Mini intro to Wget for archivists
+> Mini intro to practical Wget for archivists

 ## What's in a URL?